-VSA Texas is spotlighted on the I Live Here I Give Here website with an interview with Board President Danney Ursery.
+VSA Texas is spotlighted on the I Live Here I Give Here website with an interview with Danney Ursery, Board Member.

-Danney Ursery, Board President, Professor of Philosophy, St. Edward’s University
+Danney Ursery, Past Board President, Professor of Philosophy, St. Edward’s University

 "The arts are important in understanding not only who we are as individuals, but also who we are as a community.
 I volunteer and support the goals of VSA because they create an accessible and inclusive space for artists who often do not have a place in our society.
 This allows new and different voices to express themselves through their art and further creates in people a sense of dignity and worth.
 My working with VSA is something I do so I can give back to our community."